zhuangchong/fluss/website/src/pages/roadmap.md

 - Support for schema evolution.
 - Support for secondary index for Delta Join with Flink.
 - Support for buckets rescale.

+## Zero Disks

+Fluss currently utilizes a tiered storage architecture to significantly reduce storage costs and operational complexities.
+However, the Fluss community is actively investing in the Zero Disk architecture, which aims to completely replace local disks with S3 storage.
+This transition will enable Fluss to achieve a serverless, stateless, and elastic design, significantly minimizing operational overhead while eliminating inter-zone networking costs.

 ## Maintenance